 However, the pluses of increased mobility in senior citizens must be balanced by the reality that with age comes a decrease in some of the very abilities that allow a person to remain safe behind the wheel.

 Different provinces address the matter in various ways.
 Here in Nova Scotia, the requirements are quite strict for elderly drivers.
 For instance, the age at which the license must be renewed is lower than in any other province — 64.
-The frequency of renewal is much shorter as well, as driver’s licenses for those 64 and up must be renewed annually, and a medical exam is required for each renewal.
+The frequency of renewal is much shorter as well, as driver’s licenses for those 64 and up must be renewed annually, and you must file a completed Driver’s Medical Examination Report annually after age 64 for licence classes 1, 2, 3 and 4.
+Medical information may be requested at the Registry’s discretion when applicable.
+No medical is required for class 5, 6, 7 and 8 unless there is a specific medical condition and a medical is requested.

 These restrictions are not meant to be punitive, but to keep unsafe drivers off of the roads.
 Some of the driver’s license requirements Canadian senior citizens can expect when renewing their licenses in Nova Scotia and elsewhere may include: